The team who guides PIWHA as officers and directors are an experienced group of individuals.

 Jim Chrin Sr., Director

-Jim Chrin Sr is employed by the Charles Chrin Companies.
-Jim along with his father, two brothers and his son Jim Jr. manage a group of companies such as hauling, landfill, agriculture, site contracting operations, major land developments and real estate holdings.
-Jim Sr. directs LEED Programs, recycling venues, performs environmental consulting, compliance issues, safety concerns and has 40 years in the solid waste business.
-As a 12 year member and director of the PIWHA, Jim Sr. realizes the importance of the independent waste and recycling haulers and their small businesses.
+Jim Chrin Sr was formerly employed by the Charles Chrin Companies.
+Jim Sr. formerly directed LEED Programs, recycling venues, performs environmental consulting, compliance issues, safety concerns and has 40 years in the solid waste business.
+As a member and director of the PIWHA, Jim Sr. realizes the importance of the independent waste and recycling haulers and their small businesses.
 He understands the everyday challenges that effect small waste companies and the ever changing legal and regulatory issues associated with their business.

 Rob Berger, Director